ConnorBaker/nixos-configs/README.md

 TODO:

-- [x] `nixos-ext` fails to boot.
-  - This is due to `nixos-anywhere` not recursively unmounting nested datasets.
-  - At the moment, no way to get around `boot.zfs.forceImportRoot = true;`.
 - [ ] Deploy SSH keys to machines
 - [ ] Migrate to use of flake modules
 - [ ] <https://github.com/Mic92/sops-nix/issues/340>